Set your preferred language

 Choose a sitewide locale - this will override the format and language of dates for all language packs (though names of days in calendar are not affected).
 You need to have this locale data installed on your operating system (e.g. for linux en_US.UTF-8 or es_ES.UTF-8).

 In most cases this field should be left blank unless you are sure what you are doing, as Moodle will use the locale of the server.
+Warning: You should only enter a UTF-8 locale.
+Entering a non-UTF-8 locale can cause things on your site can break.

 Leave as default (Unicode) unless you have a particular reason for wanting Latin encoding.